photos / Jena Cumbo

-This Valentine’s Day during #NYFW, I want to write a love letter to a brand that has rewritten and rejected the rules of mainstream fashion since its inception in 2010: Chromat.
-This label is unequivocally the brightest beacon of hope for an inclusive, intersectional feminist fashion future.
+This Valentine’s Day during #NYFW, I want to write a love letter to a brand that has rejected and rewritten the rules of mainstream fashion since its inception in 2010: Chromat.
+Without overstating this, the label is unequivocally the brightest beacon of hope for an inclusive, intersectional feminist fashion future.

 I was introduced to Chromat in the summer of 2011, when an Austin-based online retailer I worked for began carrying the brand.
 Even without much context, those wire-framed grid bustiers and dresses that arrived in those cardboard boxes in the mail reshaped my entire context of wearable fashion.
-Her garments pulled off both sexy and punk rock in an unconventional, structurally-sound way.
+Designer Becca McCharen’s garments pulled off both sexy and punk rock in an unconventional, yet structured, way.